Colorado Farm-to-Table Restaurants: Q&A With an Organic Chef

 What's your favorite way to enjoy our beautiful state?

 AS: In summer I enjoy motorcycle rides through the mountains and quiet roads, fly-fishing with buddies, golf with fellow chefs and hiking with my family.
-In winter I enjoy snowboarding and working on the farm.
+In winter I enjoy snowboarding.

 When you have friends or family visiting Colorado, what things do you tell them they have to see or do?